kovidgoyal/calibre/manual/edit.rst

 then Alt+X. To type a non-breaking space you would use a0 and then :guilabel:`Alt+X`, to type the horizontal ellipsis you would use 2026 and :guilabel:`Alt+X` and so on.

+Finally, you can type in special characters by using HTML named entities.
+For example, typing &nbsp; will be replaced by a non breaking space when you type the semi-colon.
+The replacement happens only when typing the semi-colon.

 The code inspector view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^